You are here

 Overseas-registered Ozempic is available

-The TGA has approved the supply of overseas-registered semaglutide products temporarily under section 19A of the Therapeutic Goods Act 1989.
+We have approved the supply of overseas-registered semaglutide products temporarily under section 19A of the Therapeutic Goods Act 1989.

 Although these are the same medicine as the Australian-registered Ozempic, they come from suppliers in other countries and may be considerably more expensive.

 While the Australian-registered Ozempic is subsidised on the Pharmaceutical Benefits Scheme (PBS), the overseas-registered products currently are not.
 The Pharmaceutical Benefits Advisory Committee (PBAC) considered whether the section 19A approved Ozempic product should be subsidised through the Pharmaceutical Benefits Scheme (PBS).
-A summary of the PBAC's advice can be found on the PBS website.
+A summary of the PBAC advice can be found on the PBS website.

 Pharmacists can get more information and order the overseas brand from the approval holders: